Investigators solve murder cold case tied to former Tennessee governor’s administration

 The cooperating individuals said Alley told them he was paid between $25,000 and $50,000 by various individuals to kill Pettyjohn.
 One indicated that an undisclosed third party may have paid some of the contract money on behalf of the Blanton administration.

-Hamilton County investigators presented their new findings Tuesday to a grand jury which found that if Alley was still alive, it would return an indictment charging him with the First Degree Premediated Murder of Pettyjohn.
+Hamilton County investigators presented their new findings Tuesday to a grand jury which found that if Alley was still alive, it would return an indictment charging him with first degree premeditated murder in Pettyjohn’s death.

 District Attorney Neal Pinkston said he believes the former governor’s administration was involved in the contracted killing.